kabragaurav/react-fundamentals/README.md

 ```

 `useEffect` hook takes 2 args - effect func and dependency on which func is invoked.
 Can have multiple `useEffect` implementations

+## Class Based Components
+We have one more way to mitigate infinite calls - using Class based component.
+Only logic written in `render()` is executed again and again.
+Also, `state` is natively available.